dadul96/ElasticCollisionSimulation/README.md

 ![](screenshot.gif)

 ### Installation
 There is no installation required.
 Just download the **ElasticCollisionSimulation.exe** (from [Releases](https://github.com/dadul96/ElasticCollisionSimulation/releases)) and run the simulation.
+When executing the program for the first time, a **config.ini** file will be created in the same folder.
+At the next program start the config settings are loaded from this file.
+The config file allows following settings:
+* Background color
+* Ball count
+* Ball radius
+* Ball velocity
+* Ball color

 ### Built With
 * [Visual Studio 2019](https://visualstudio.microsoft.com/) - IDE used for programming